Fourteen Out: Rules

 Once a card has been discarded, the card under it becomes available.
-The game is won when all cards are discarded.
+The game is out when all cards are discarded.

 Strategy

 Strategy of Fourteen Out involves identifying pairs that cannot be matched because of their position, and preemptively selecting other eligible matches.
 Potential difficulties arise when pairs are found in the same pile, or when two different matches are in potentially mutually blocking positions.

 Variants

 Columns may be stacked rather than cascaded, thus obscuring not-yet-active cards.
 This results in considerably more blind play.